lidafa0206/Radmc3d_Simulation/README.md

 Tip: pathOut must end in '/'

 The SED observation file consists of three columns.
-The first column represents the wavelength of each observation [um], the second column contains the corresponding measured values at each wavelength [Jy], and the third column represents the associated measurement errors [Jy].
+The first column represents the wavelength of each observation [um], the second column contains the corresponding measured values at each wavelength [Jy], and the third column represents the measurement errors [Jy].

 The radial profile of flux observation file consists of three columns.
-The first column represents the distance to the young star [AU], the second column contains the corresponding measured values at each radii [mJy/beam], and the third column represents the associated measurement errors [mJy/beam].
+The first column represents the distance to the young star [AU], the second column contains the corresponding measured values at each radii [mJy/beam], and the third column represents the measurement errors [mJy/beam].

 ## 2.Set parameters ##
 There are four primary parameter categories: dust properties, grid settings, disk characteristics, and parameters for calculating the Spectral Energy Distribution (SED) and continuous emission images of the dust.